mlaursen/react-md/packages/documentation/pages/getting-started/UpdatingCreateReactApp.md

-The following steps have been taken directly from the [adding a Sass stylesheet](https://facebook.github.io/create-react-app/docs/adding-a-sass-stylesheet), but have been modified a bit since I disagree a bit with their opinions on CSS Preprocessors.
+The following steps have been taken directly from the [adding a Sass stylesheet](https://facebook.github.io/create-react-app/docs/adding-a-sass-stylesheet), but have been modified a bit to ensure that it works with `react-md`.

 To use Sass with `react-md`, first install `node-sass`: